rawiriblundell/wiki.bash-hackers.org/howto/edit-ed.md

 will apply the command on all lines matching foo, thus the substitution will succeed and ed will not produce an error when foo is not found:

-    #Second version will add the line with &quot;something&quot; even if foo is not found
+    #Second version will add the line with "something" even if foo is not found
     ed -s file <<< $'H\n1g/foo/s/foo/bar/\na\nsomething\n.\nw'

 In fact, even a substitution that fails after a g/ / command does not